Super Soft Homemade Pretzels

-Why this recipe works: The dough can be made in a stand mixer with a dough hook so you don’t have to knead it by hand.
-The pretzels are perfectly salty thanks to the quick boil in the baking soda bath.
-They taste just like pretzels you’d get at a restaurant!
+The dough can be made in a stand mixer with a dough hook or you can knead it by hand.
+The baking soda bath makes the pretzels perfectly chewy and salty.
+They taste just like the kind you’d get at a bar or restaurant!

 How to make soft pretzels

 - Proof yeast: Combine warm water, brown sugar, salt and dry active yeast in the bowl of a stand mixer.
 Let it sit 5 minutes to proof.
 The mixture should become foamy.